UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

 - In exercise 2, we determine if a machine learning Python package is already installed
 - If all fails, in exercise 3, we install a Python package ourselves

-Like any user, we'll try to be autonomous and read the -hopefully well written!- UPPMAX documentation.
+Like any user, we'll try to be autonomous and read your favorite HPC center's documentation.

 Exercise 1: loading a Python package that comes with the Python module
 ----------------------------------------------------------------------